 (1)(b)).
 This stretch would need to be followed by 3

 consecutive days off.

-All airline or commuter operations
+All commuter operations must

-must observe the same time free from duty requirements as a pilot On
+observe the same time free from duty requirements as a pilot On

 Call.
 That is, at least 36 consecutive hours off within each 7

 day period, or failing that, 3 consecutive dates off in each 17 day

 period (700.19 (1)(a)) or 80 consecutive hours.
 (Under new

 exemptions and proposed amendments to the CARs, remotely deployed 704

 operations may use a 4 consecutive date rest to work a 19 day cycle;